Skip to main content

 Navigating Menopausal Hormone Therapy Regulations

-The regulatory and clinical guidelines for (MHT) in women are similarly detailed, shaped significantly by large-scale studies like the Women’s Health Initiative (WHI).
+The regulatory and clinical guidelines for menopausal hormone therapy (MHT) in women are similarly detailed, shaped significantly by large-scale studies like the Women’s Health Initiative (WHI).
 Current guidelines emphasize a highly individualized approach.
 The consensus from major medical bodies is that for women younger than 60 or within 10 years of menopause onset, the benefits of MHT for treating moderate to severe vasomotor symptoms (like hot flashes) generally outweigh the risks.

 The FDA has approved MHT for the treatment of vasomotor symptoms and vulvovaginal atrophy.
 The guidelines specify that women with an intact uterus must receive a progestogen along with estrogen to protect against endometrial cancer.
 The decision to initiate therapy involves a thorough assessment of a woman’s individual health profile, including her cardiovascular and breast cancer risk factors.